Tattle Tale Lights

 What is tattle-tale light?
-For starters, take a look at the picture to the left.
-This is a picture of a tattle-tale light mounted and in use.
+The photo on the left is a tattle-tale light mounted and in use.
 The fixture is a small box containing a blue LED light that is only illuminated when a traffic signal turns to red.
 They are not illuminated during any other light sequence.

 As the name indicates, the tattle-tale light is designed to "tell" on you to an observing officer if you run a red light.
-An officer will typically be positioned across from red light they are observing, giving themselves full view of the limit line and tattle-tale light.
-The officer will watch for the tattle-tale light to turn blue, indicating the direction of traffic they are observing now has a solid red light, then observe the limit line.
+An officer will typically be positioned across from red light he/she is observing, giving the officer a full view of the limit line and tattle-tale light.
+The officer will watch for the tattle-tale light to turn blue, indicating the direction of traffic he/she is observing now has a solid red light, then observe the limit line.
 Any motorist who crosses over the limit line after the light has turned red has committed a violation of CVC 21453(a), failure to stop for a solid red circular light and can be issued a moving violation citation.

 View Tattle-Tale Intersections in a larger map